nhvn/nhvn.github.io/README.md

 # Alan Nhan's Personal Website

 This is the repository for my personal website, built using HTML, CSS, and JavaScript.
-I have not optimized it for mobile use just yet, but I will do so in the near future.

 ## Features